-April is Stress Awareness Month, during which discussions around the causes of and cures for stress are encouraged.
+April is Stress Awareness Month, during which discussions around the causes of and solutions for stress are encouraged.

 We know that elite athletes are far from immune from struggling with stress at various points in their careers, with the pressures of being able to consistently perform on the highest level having the potential to overwhelm.

-Here, Olympic swimmer and BAC ambassador, Alice Dearing, shares the stress management techniques which she has refined during the time she has spent in elite sport.
+Here, Olympic swimmer and BEAA ambassador, Alice Dearing, shares the stress management techniques refined during her time in elite sport.

 As athletes, performing under stress is a typical part of our lifestyle, which can help give us an edge and stay focused in the heat of the moment.

 However, too much stress and pressure placed on training or competition can lead to underperformance or more serious mental health concerns.
 Finding a healthy, balanced outlet is a great way to manage stress, stay happy and keep life in perspective as we pursue excellence in our fields.